Ten FAQs on direct mail.

 - How soon will I know if the mailshot has worked?

-- What must I do to comply with the Data Protection Act?
+- What must I do to comply with data protection rules?

-1. What can I realistically expect a mailshot to do for me?
+1. What can I expect a mailshot to do for my business?

 Direct mail is commonly used to introduce new businesses to a local audience, as a way to raise your business profile, to encourage sales and to flag up events and special offers.